mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 Though I only dealt with counting words in this post, the MapReduce framework isn't just limited to natural language domains.
 Even some machine learning algorithms can be turned into MapReduce problems (see [this paper](http://papers.nips.cc/paper/3150-map-reduce-for-machine-learning-on-multicore.pdf) by Cheng-Tao Chu et. al for more information).
 If a data problem can be recast as a combination of the solutions to independent smaller subproblems, MapReduce may be able to help us get the answer faster.

 Since we can write MapReduce code in many programming languages, why bother with Hive?
-To keep it brief: **Abstraction saves coding time and mental bandwidth.** Though many people spend time optimizing their code's running time, they rarely spend time optimizing their code's design and implementation time.
+To keep it brief: **Abstraction saves coding time and mental bandwidth.** Though many people spend time optimizing their code's running time, fewer people spend time optimizing their code's design and implementation time.

 When I have to run some OLS regressions on panel data with entity-level fixed effects and clustered standard errors (you might be surprised how often I do this), I have a clear picture in my head of the R code I need to write to do that.

-I don't have to think about whether the normal equation or gradient descent is faster, whether the gradient descent will converge to the globl minimum (spoiler: it will in OLS regression since the cost function is convex), or whether I did the right adjustment for clustered standard errors.
+I don't have to think about whether the normal equation or gradient descent is faster, whether I miscoded the gradient descent weights update, or whether I did the right adjustment for clustered standard errors.
 I don't have to do any of that because I can use functions that take care of all this for me.
 By abstracting away from the details, I can create that output faster with less mental bandwidth used.

 To me, Hive is no different.
 I don't need to waste time and bandwidth making sure the low-level details are correct every time I want to run a MapReduce job.
 Because of that, I can spend less time thinking about the implementation of the algorithm and more time thinking about the implications of the result.